First, the questions:

-If we think of a priest as imitating the public life of Jesus, we can think of a brother as participating in the hidden life of Nazareth.
+If we think of a priest as imitating the public life of Jesus, we can think of a brother as participating in the hidden life on Nazareth.
 There he performs his humble, hidden tasks in company with Mary and Joseph.
-It is the ideal situation for those who wish to practice the spirituality of St. Thérèse of Lisieux – spiritual childhood.
-After all, it is the same setting, spiritually speaking, that Jesus chose for his own childhood.
+It is the ideal spirituality of St. Therese of Lisieux – spiritual childhood.
+After all, it is the same setting, spiritually, that Jesus chose for his own childhood.

 Jesus is the first-born of many brethren (cf. Rom.
 8:29; Rev. 12:17).
 That means He has many brothers and sisters – according to the spirit.
 All His brethren are called to share the family resemblance of sanctifying grace.
 And some of them are also called to imitate Him more perfectly by dedicating themselves to work in the family business, through the three vows of poverty, chastity and obedience.

 The Church is one body and has many members.
 Not all are apostles; not all are prophets.
 Some are simply “helpers,” as St. Paul says (cf. 1 Cor.
 12:28).
-St. Paul goes on to say that all the members of the body are equally necessary, even if they are not equally honored (cf. 1 Cor.
+St. Paul goes on to say that all the members of the body are equally honored (cf. 1 Cor.
 12:20-22).
 Religious brothers are important participants in the institutes to which they belong.
-They prepare themselves for Heaven, even while helping in the work of the Church on Earth.
+They prepare themselves for Heaven, even while helping in the work for the Church on Earth.

 Heroes, like Jesus, St. Francis and St. Clare of Assisi, are to be admired.
 Are they also to be imitated?
-The answer to that depends on how heroic you are yourself.
+The answer to that depends on how heroic you yourself are.

 Br.
 Bernard Mary, MFVA